CJTan0503/RPGFantasy/README.md

 # RPGFantasy
-This is a turn-based RPG Game created using RPG Maker MV.
+This is a turn-based strategies RPG Game created using RPG Maker MV.

 ## Login System